 Panasonic Lumix GX85 is a small and powerful choice for those who are serious about hiking or other outdoor activities.
 Is it the best camera for backpacking?

-Not exactly, but it is a good choice for those who are not willing to spend money on expensive mirrorless cameras.
+Not exactly, but it is a good choice for those who are not willing to invest in mirrorless cameras.

 The GX85 can be considered a mid-range mirrorless camera.
 It is powered by a 16MP micro four-thirds sensor that provides decent photos.

 On top of that, it can also help minimize wasted shots thanks to its in-body 5-axis dual image stabilization.
 This works not only on photos but also in videos.
-If you are looking for an affordable 4K camera, you might want to include this on your list.
+If you are looking for a good 4K camera, you might want to include this on your list.

 The only thing missing on this camera is a microphone jack.
 Though it can take 4K videos, audio isn’t going to be as good.

 The Nikon Z5 is considered by Nikon as their entry-level mirrorless camera.
 But compared with other cameras on our list, it comes in packed with features that can’t be categorized in the entry-level category.

 For starters, it comes with a 24MP full-frame CMOS sensor.
 Its hybrid AF system with 273 phase-detect points is also known for its accuracy when it comes to locating the subject.